Prajwal201011/Prajwal201011/README.md

-# Waving Hand Medium Skin Tone Welcome to BamBooScriptor's Coding Forest 👋
+# Welcome to BamBooScriptor's Coding Forest 👋

 ## About Me
 Hey there!
 I'm a passionate developer with a love for coding, problem-solving, and building cool stuff!
 I'm currently based in [Your Location] and enjoy diving into various technologies and projects.